Badminton: Scoring

 Each game is played to 21 points, with players scoring a point by winning a rally.
 This differs from the old system in which players may only win a point on their serve and each game is to 15 points.
 A match is the best of three games.

 If the score ties at 20–20, then the game continues until one side gains a two-point lead (such as 24–22), except when there is a tie at 29–29, in which the game goes to a golden point of 30.
 Whoever scores this point wins the game.

 At the start of a match, the shuttlecock is cast and the side towards which the shuttlecock is pointing serves first.
 Alternatively, a coin may be tossed, with the winners choosing whether to serve or receive first, or choosing which end of the court to occupy first, and their opponents making the remaining choice.

 In subsequent games, the winners of the previous game serve first.
 Matches are best out of three: a player or pair must win two games (of 21 points each) to win the match.
 For the first rally of any doubles game, the serving pair may decide who serves and the receiving pair may decide who receives.
 The players change ends at the start of the second game; if the match reaches a third game, they change ends both at the start of the game and when the leading player's or pair's score reaches 11 points.

 A new scoring system is being attempted by the BWF, in which the 21x3 scoring system may be replaced with 15x3.
 The move itself has been very controversial amongst several badminton players.

 Lets

 If a let is called, the rally is stopped and replayed with no change to the score.
-Lets may occur because of some unexpected disturbance such as a shuttlecock landing on a court (having been hit there by players playing in adjacent court) or in small halls the shuttle may touch an overhead rail which can be classed as a let.
+Lets may occur because of some unexpected disturbance such as a shuttlecock landing on a court (having been hit there by players playing on an adjacent court) or in small halls the shuttle may touch an overhead rail which can be classed as a let.

 If the receiver is not ready when the service is delivered, a let shall be called; yet, if the receiver attempts to return the shuttlecock, the receiver shall be judged to have been ready.